JarvisStriker/numbers-to-words-converter/README.md

 [![npm version](https://img.shields.io/badge/npm-v1.1.0-blue)](https://github.com/JarvisStriker/numbers-to-words-converter)

 `numbers-to-words-converter` lets you expand numbers to words.
-There are other auxiallry functions that might help you achieve other things while you are at it.
+There are other auxiliary functions that might help you achieve other things while you are at it.

 </br>